Drafting a picture-perfect budget is only half the battle if you want to keep your spending in check.

 The water heater can suddenly die, or your furnace may go on the fritz.
 So, make sure you tuck away money for such unpredictable failures.

-When temperatures outside reach extreme lows, you might crank up the thermostat to stay comfy and end up overextending your budget.
+When temperatures outside reach extreme lows (or highs), you might crank up (or down) the thermostat to stay comfy and end up overextending your budget for utility payments.

-A better alternative: Find more cost-efficient options.
-In fact, avoiding boneheaded moves such as cranking up the heat can save you a bundle.
-For more, check out “19 Dumb Mistakes That Send Winter Energy Bills Soaring.”
+A better alternative is to find more cost-efficient options.
+In fact, avoiding boneheaded moves such as pushing the heat or air conditioning into high gear can save you a bundle.
+For more, check out “22 Mistakes That Send Energy Bills Soaring.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.